 - a.
 Category I Offenses Minor breach of rules.
 TAC adjudicated.
 These include, but are not limited to: - i.
-Absent class (2 Study Hall Hours Per Class Missed) - ii.
+Absent class\ (2 Study Hall Hours Per Class Missed) \\ - ii.
 Absent formation, including Restricted Formations (3 Demerits) - iii.
 Absent Penalty Hours or Study Hall (7) - iv.
+Amnesty Lot Violations (see 15.7 "Motor Vehicles"; Amnesty Lot for list of penalties for each amnesty lot violation. - v.
 Body piercing(s), excessive jewelry, and faddish hair styles and cuts that do not comply with MMI grooming standards.
-(3) - v.
-Breaking or not adhering to medical profile (5) - vi.
-Conduct unbecoming of a cadet (7) - vii.
-Dereliction of duty (improperly executing responsibilities) (5) - viii.
-Failure to follow instructions (FFI) written or verbal (7) - ix.
-Failure to register Privately Owned Vehicle (POV) (5) - x.
-Failure to resolve a conflict as a cadet leader (5) - xi.
-Failure to shave prior to 0800; morning of not night prior (3) - xii.
-Failure to prepare room for an SMI (7) - xiii.
-Failure to sign in or out on leave/liberty (3) - xiv.
-Improper use of all social media including the Internet and blogs (7) - xv.
-Late returning from pass or leave (5) - xvi.
-Located in an off limits area (5) - xvii.
-Neglect of duty (Guard duty, CDO, BDO, or event tasking; 5) - xviii.
-Out of barracks after Taps (On campus 3) - xix.
-Out of uniform (3) - xx.
-Possession of unauthorized electrical device (television, microwave, refrigerator) (5) - xxi.
-Room does not meet daily appearance standards (5) - xxii.
-Use or possession of tobacco is strictly prohibited MMI is a tobacco free campus including use of electronic cigarettes/vaping (7) - xxiii.
-Signing another cadet in or out of campus Honor Council referral - xxiv.
-Visitation of a non-academic focus during PMCO (5) - xxv.
-Wearing inappropriate rank insignia or awards (3) - xxvi.
-Misuse of a mobile device (telephone, pad, etc.) (3) - xxvii.
-Failure to Render Honors to the Flag (5) - xxviii.
-Amnesty Lot Violations (see 15.7 "Motor Vehicles"; Amnesty Lot for list of penalties for each amnesty lot violation.
+(3) - vi.
+Breaking or not adhering to medical profile (5) - vii.
+Conduct unbecoming of a cadet (7) - viii.
+Dereliction of duty (improperly executing responsibilities) (5) - ix.
+Failure to follow instructions (FFI) written or verbal (7) - x.
+Failure to register Privately Owned Vehicle (POV) (5) - xi.
+Failure to Render Honors to the Flag (5) - xii.
+Failure to resolve a conflict as a cadet leader (5) - xiii.
+Failure to shave prior to 0800; morning of not night prior (3) - xiv.
+Failure to prepare room for an SMI (7) - xv.
+Failure to sign in or out on leave/liberty (3) - xvi.
+Improper use of all social media including the Internet and blogs (7) - xvii.
+Late returning from pass or leave (5) - xviii.
+Located in an off-limits area (5) - xix.
+Misuse of a mobile device (telephone, pad, etc.) (3) - xx.
+Neglect of duty (Guard duty, CDO, BDO, or event tasking; 5) - xxi.
+Out of barracks after Taps (On campus 3) - xxii.
+Out of uniform (3) - xxiii.
+Possession of unauthorized electrical device (television, microwave, refrigerator) (5) - xxiv.
+Presenting an unkept appearance (i.e. uniform not ironed, soiled uniform, shoes not clean/shined, etc.) (2) - xxv.
+Room does not meet daily appearance standards (5) - xxvi.
+Signing another cadet in or out of campus Honor Council referral - xxvii.
+Tardy to formation (Tardy is defined as arriving after accountability has been reported to the Platoon Sergeant from the Squad Leaders) (2) - xxviii.
+Use or possession of tobacco is strictly prohibited MMI is a tobacco free campus including use of electronic cigarettes/vaping (7) - xxix.
+Visitation of a non-academic focus during PMCQ (5) - xxx.
+Wearing inappropriate rank insignia or awards (3)

-There is an automatic assignment of two study hall hours for EACH unexcused class absence.
+\There is an automatic assignment of two study hall hours for EACH unexcused class absence.
 Additionally, four unexcused absences in a course will generally result in the cadet being administratively withdrawn and receiving a grade of F for the course.